qrzn23/min/wip/magick/content.md

 *Liber XXXIII.*

-An account of A.·.A.·. first written in the Language of this period by the Councillor Von Eckartshausen and now revised and rewritten in the Universal Cipher.
+An account of A∴A∴ first written in the Language of this period by the Councillor Von Eckartshausen and now revised and rewritten in the Universal Cipher.
 Equinox I, p.
 4.

 *Liber XXXVI.* &mdash; *The Star Sapphire.*